-The Company does not tolerate harassment of our job applicants, employees, interns, clients, or visitors.
-Any form of harassment related to an individual's race, creed, color, sex (including pregnancy, gender identity, and sexual orientation), religion, national origin, age, citizenship status, disability or handicap, or genetic information is a violation of this policy and will be treated as a disciplinary matter.
-For these purposes, the term harassment includes, but is not limited to slurs, jokes, pranks, intimidation, other verbal, graphic, or physical conduct relating to an individual's race, creed, color, sex (including pregnancy, gender identity, and sexual orientation), religion, national origin, age, citizenship status, disability or handicap, genetic information or any other legally protected characteristic.
-Sexual Harassment is a form of sex discrimination and includes, but is not limited to unwanted sexual advances, requests for sexual favors, and other verbal, graphic, or physical conduct of a sexual nature including viewing inappropriate sites on the Internet.
-Harassment also includes making submission to or rejection of such conduct the basis of any employment-related decision and includes creating an intimidating, hostile, or offensive working environment by such conduct.
+The Company does not tolerate harassment of our job applicants, employees, interns, clients, or visitors by anyone in the workplace.
+Any form of harassment related to an individual's race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, genetic information or any other protected status under applicable law is a violation of this policy and will be treated as a disciplinary matter.
+For these purposes, the term harassment includes, but is not limited to slurs, jokes, pranks, intimidation, unwelcome physical, written, verbal or visual conduct based upon a person's race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability genetic information or any other protected status under applicable law that unreasonably interferes with an employee's work performance or creates an intimidating, hostile, or offensive environment.
+Examples of conduct prohibited under this policy include, but are not limited to: